nasearle/publishing-build-tools/en/concepts/working-with-indexeddb/index.md

 [Database](https://developer.mozilla.org/en-US/docs/Web/API/IDBDatabase) - This is the highest level of IndexedDB.
 It contains the object stores, which in turn contain the data you would like to persist.
 You can create multiple databases with whatever names you choose, but generally there is one database per app.

 [Object store](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore) - An object store is an individual bucket to store data.
 You can think of object stores as being similar to tables in traditional relational databases.
 Typically, there is one object store for each 'type' (not JavaScript data type) of data you are storing.
 For example, given an app that persists blog posts and user profiles, you could imagine two object stores.
-Unlike tables in traditional databases, the actual JavaScript data types of data within the store do not need to be consistent (for example, if there are three people in the 'people' object store, their age properties could be 53, 'twenty-five', and  *unknown* ).
+Unlike tables in traditional databases, the actual JavaScript data types of data within the store do not need to be consistent (for example, if there are three people in the 'people' object store, their age properties could be 53, 'twenty-five', and  <em>*unknown*</em> ).

 [Index](https://developer.mozilla.org/en-US/docs/Web/API/IDBIndex) - An Index is a kind of object store for organizing data in another object store (called the reference object store) by an individual property of the data.
 The index is used to retrieve records in the object store by this property.
 For example, if you're storing people, you may want to fetch them later by their name, age, or favorite animal.